Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 bootnodes, and the address of the Ethereum 1.0 deposit contract.

 ## Run a validator on a testnet

+Each Ethereum 2.0 validator needs access an Ethereum 1.0 client to onboard new validators.
+Validators make deposits into Ethereum 1.0, and existing Ethereum 2.0 validators must see these deposits and process them to enable the validators to join Ethereum 2.0.

 The steps to run an Ethereum 2.0 validator on a testnet are: